rijumone/PHPCMS/picocms/content/virtualenv.md

 ## Creating Virtual Environments

-Python already comes with the `venv` module is built in.
+Python already comes with the `venv` module built-in.

 First, create/navigate to your project directory.
 ```